CylonicRaider/heim/doc/api.md

 The `revoke-access` command disables an access grant to a private room.
 The grant may be to an account or to a passcode.

-TODO: all live sessions using the revoked grant should be disconnected
+TODO: All live sessions using the revoked grant should be disconnected.
-TODO: support revocation by capability_id, in case a manager doesn't know the passcode
+TODO: Support revocation by capability_id, in case a manager doesn't know the passcode.

 | Field | Type | Required? | Description |
 | :---- | :--- | :-------- | :---------- |